Internet-Draft The GNUnet communicators August 2024

 If a communicator succeeds in establishing an outgoing connection for transmission, or if a communicator receives an incoming bi-directional connection, the communicator must inform the TRANSPORT service that a message queue (MQ) for transmission is now available.
 For that MQ, the communicator must provide the peer identity claimed by the other end.
 It must also provide a human-readable address (for debugging) and a maximum transfer unit (MTU).
 A MTU of zero means sending is not supported, SIZE_MAX should be used for no MTU.
 The communicator should also tell TRANSPORT what network type is used for the queue.
 The communicator may tell TRANSPORT anytime that the queue was deleted and is no longer available.

 The communicator API also provides for flow control.
-First, communicators exhibit back-pressure on TRANSPORT: the number of messages TRANSPORT may add to a queue for transmission will be limited.
-So by not draining the transmission queue, back-pressure is provided to TRANSPORT.
-In the other direction, communicators may allow TRANSPORT to give back-pressure towards the communicator by providing a non-NULL GNUNET_TRANSPORT_MessageCompletedCallback (FIXME generic API) argument to the GNUNET_TRANSPORT_communicator_receive (FIXME generic API) function.
+First, communicators exhibit backpressure on TRANSPORT: the number of messages TRANSPORT may add to a queue for transmission will be limited.
+So, by not draining the transmission queue, backpressure is provided to TRANSPORT.
+In the other direction, communicators may allow TRANSPORT to give backpressure towards the communicator by providing a non-NULL GNUNET_TRANSPORT_MessageCompletedCallback argument to the GNUNET_TRANSPORT_communicator_receive function.
 In this case, TRANSPORT will only invoke this function once it has processed the message and is ready to receive more.
 Communicators should then limit how much traffic they receive based on this backpressure.
-Note that communicators do not have to provide a GNUNET_TRANSPORT_MessageCompletedCallback (FIXME generic API); for example, UDP cannot support back-pressure due to the nature of the UDP protocol.
+Note that communicators do not have to provide a GNUNET_TRANSPORT_MessageCompletedCallback; for example, UDP cannot support backpressure due to the nature of the UDP protocol.
 In this case, TRANSPORT will implement its own TRANSPORT-to-TRANSPORT flow control to reduce the sender’s data rate to acceptable levels.

 TRANSPORT may notify a communicator about backchannel messages TRANSPORT received from other peers for this communicator.
 Similarly, communicators can ask TRANSPORT to try to send a backchannel message to other communicators of other peers.
-The semantics of the backchannel message are up to the communicators which use them.
-TRANSPORT may fail transmitting backchannel messages, and TRANSPORT will not attempt to retransmit them.
+The semantics of the backchannel message are up to the communicators who use them.
+TRANSPORT may fail to transmit backchannel messages, and TRANSPORT will not attempt to retransmit them.

-If the UDP connection is bi-directional, or the TRANSPORT is able to offer a backchannel connection, the resulting key can be re-used if the recieving peer is able to ACK the reception.
-This will cause the communicator to offer a new queue (with a higher priority than the default queue) to TRANSPORT with a limited capacity.
-The capacity is increased whenever the communicator receives an ACK for a transmission.
-This queue is suitable for high-volume data transfer and TRANSPORT will likely prioritize this queue (if available).
+If the target peer is able to acknowledge the reception of a message, the employed key can be reused.
+Such acknowledgments can be sent either via a bi-directional UDP connection or a backchannel connection provided by TRANSPORT.
+This acknowledgment prompts the communicator to offer a new queue to TRANSPORT, which has a higher priority than the default queue but starts with limited capacity.
+The capacity increases whenever the communicator receives an acknowledgment for a transmission.
+This queue is suitable for high-volume data transfer, and TRANSPORT will prioritize it if available.

 0 8 16 24